SEARCAPhil/smartlogs/README.md

 ## What it does
 ___
-1. Compare JSON and save it as log
+1. Compare JSON and save the result as log
-2. Create a comprehensive timeline from logs
+2. Parse and create a comprehensive timeline from logs

 ## How it works ?